AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: Experiments

 \paragraph*{\textbf{Workloads}}

 We consider 3 workloads for each dataset, \general, \target, and \weighted.
 Each workload contains a collection of 3-way marginal queries.
 The \general workload contains queries for \emph{all} 3-way marginals.
 The \target workload contains queries for all 3-way marginals involving some specified \emph{target} attribute.
 For the \adult and \titanic datasets, these are the \textsc{income>50K} attribute and the \textsc{Survived} attribute, as those correspond to the attributes we are trying to predict for those datasets.
 For the other datasets, the target attribute is chosen uniformly at random.
 The \weighted workload contains a collection of 3-way marginal queries \emph{biased} towards certain attributes and attribute combinations.
 In particular, each attribute is assigned a weight sampled from a squared exponential distribution.
 256 triples of attributes are sampled with probability proportional to the product of their weights.
 This results in workloads where certain attributes appear far more frequently than others, and is intended to capture the situation where analysts focus on a small number of interesting attributes.
+In \cref{sec:2way}, we provide results on a fourth workload, \workload{all-2way} as well.
 All randomness in the construction of the workload was done with a fixed random seed, to ensure that the workloads remain the same across executions of different mechanisms and parameter settings.

 \paragraph*{\textbf{Mechanisms}}